zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/monitoring/_index.md

 ---
 title: Monitoring
 keywords: monitoring, kubernetes, portworx
-description: How to install monitor Portworx on Kubernetes.
+description: Learn how to monitor your Portworx cluster on Kubernetes
 weight: 4
+series: k8s-op-maintain
 ---

 This topic explains how to install monitor Portworx on Kubernetes.